You are here:About>Education>Chemistry> Chemistry for Kids> Chemistry Activities> Make Gelatin Plastic

 5. Use the cookie cutters to make interesting shapes.
 Leftover scraps also make interesting pieces!
 Scissors may be used to make spirals or other designs.
 Use a plastic drinking straw to make holes for hanging pieces.

 6. Shapes may be dried flat on a cookie sheet or cooling rack.
 Spirals may be hung by clothespins.
-Shapes with holes may be strung on string to dry.
+Shapes with holes may be strung on a string to dry.
 The gelatin will be hard like plastic in 2-3 days.

 7. Be creative!
 Have fun!